ryan-toddSmacked/imresize/README.md

 ./imresize -i <input image> -o <output image> --scale 0.8 # Scale the input image by a factor of 80% in rows and columns ./imresize -i <input image> -o <output image> --width 2000 --height 50 # Resize the image to have 2000 columns and 50 rows.
 ```

+## Contributing
+Any advanced cmake users, Pull request are welcome.
+For any other changes, please open an issue first to discuss what you feel should be changed.

+## License